 The missionary zeal of the new church called for active ministry of all its members.
 Four missionaries set out on an 800-mile journey toward Missouri, on the western frontier of the United States in the 1830s.
 Their excitement in sharing the gospel of Jesus Christ was contagious, and they spent several weeks sharing and baptizing people in Ohio on their travels west.

 As conflicts with neighbors increased in New York, church members began to move west and gather together in Ohio and Missouri.
-By January 1831, Joseph and his family had traveled to Kirtland, Ohio, where the church would be headquartered for the next seven years.
+By January 1831, Joseph and his wife, Emma, had traveled to Kirtland, Ohio, where the church would be headquartered for the next seven years.

 A revelation given in August 1831 designated Independence, Missouri, as the center place of Zion—a promised land for God’s chosen people.
 Missouri quickly emerged as a second gathering place as new members and converts came from all over the United States.
 Land was dedicated for a temple, a printing press was set up, and a school was established.